18520339/puppeteer-ecommerce-scraper/README.md

 1. It begins by navigating to the specified `url` and uses the `nextPageSelector` and `disabledSelector` from the `paginationConfig` to identify the "next page" button on the webpage and clicks it to load the next set of results.
 2. This process is repeated until all pages have been scraped (the "next page" button has `disabledSelector`) or a maximum limit (`maxPages`) has been reached.
 3. Inside the loop, the function waits for the product elements to be visible on the page, then [autoScroll](#scraperautoscroll-) the page according to the `scrollConfig` setup.
 This is done to ensure that all product elements are fully rendered and can be scraped.
-4. Next, the function scrapes the product information using the provided `extractFunc` and then [saveProduct](#scrapersaveproduct-) to the file.
+4. Next, it scrapes the product information using the provided `extractFunc` and then [saveProduct](#scrapersaveproduct-) to the file.
 5. Finally, the function attempts to navigate to the next page using the [navigatePage](#scrapernavigatepage-) function and the `paginationConfig` parameters.

 ## `scraper`.autoScroll [🔝](#functions-provided)